 HEROKU_POSTGRESQL_GRAY_URL database, run the command:

 If the removed database was the same one used in

 DATABASE_URL config var is unset on the app.

-All Heroku Postgres support and runtime issues should be submitted via one of the Heroku Support channels.
+Submit all Heroku Postgres support and runtime issues via one of the Heroku Support channels.